nathanielrb/time-in-microKanren/paper.md

 Linear temporal logic extends predicate logic with temporal modal operators referring to linear time.
 Two operators, Next (`X`) and Until (`U`), are generally defined as primitives and then used to construct a larger set of operators for conveniently reasoning about time.
 Several of these operators can be usefully recovered in temporal µKanren using the `next` primitive.
 We will not develop a formally complete system here, but rather provide some heuristic examples to suggest how such a system might developed.

 Most temporal operators need to be defined recursively.
 When doing this, it is essential to control when the goal is constructed, since the goal might refer to a stateful resource.
 For temporal µKanren we can do this by wrapping goals in a lambda expression which are evaluated at the appropriate time.
-The definition of `precedes`, derived from Weak Until (`W`) and which stipulates that a goal `g` holds at least until a second goal `h` holds, shows how this is done.
+The definition of `precedes`, modeled on Weak Until (`W`) and which stipulates that a goal `g` holds at least until a second goal `h` holds, shows how this is done.

 ```
 (define (precedes* g* h*)
   (let ((g (g*)) (h (h*)))
     (disj h (conj g (next (precedes* g* h*))))))

-(define-syntax precedeso
+(define-syntax precedes
   (syntax-rules ()
     ((_ g h) (precedes* (lambda () g) (lambda () h)))))
 ```